Global Developmental Goals are being seriously damaged by poor mental health circumstances.

 The problem of untested, hardly investigated, and misunderstood mental health issues among children is widespread.
 It exists globally due to a lack of awareness, information and access to resources on a personal as well as an administrative level.

-'Akshar' (translates to 'letter), is a social innovation that intends to measure and analyse the psychological mind-space of those reeling from PTSD through the sound principles of Psychoanalysis.
+It is thus crucial to care for and cultivate the next generation's mental health in a sustainable and careful manner by diagnosing mental health conditions at early ages.'Akshar' (translates to 'letter), is a social innovation that intends to measure and analyse the psychological mind-space of those reeling from PTSD through the sound principles of Psychoanalysis.
 Insisting that everything drawn by a child tells a story about said child and that it is not very difficult to read, literally, between these lines.

 The design currently involves 3 simple tests for children aged between 5-14 that can be conducted at their most common point of contact- their schools.
 The paper test uses graphology, the drawing test uses psychoanalysis and the app-based test uses information gathered from experts in the field of psychology and psychotherapy that is stored in a knowledge base.